jassics/security-study-plan/aws-security-study-plan.md

 10. [Service Control Policy](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html)
 11. [Security Best Practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html)

-#### Amazon S3
-#### KMS
-#### VPC
-#### Lambda
-#### AWS EKS and ECS
-#### AMAZON RDS
+### Week 2-3: Core Services

-### For any AWS Service(s), please follow this strategy:
+**For any AWS Service(s), please follow this strategy:**
-1. What does this service does
-2. What problem it would solve for business
+1. What does this service does & what problem it would solve for business
-3. Security Best Practices guide for AWS service.
+2. Security Best Practices guide for AWS service.
 Ex: S3 security best practices, VPC security best practices.
-4. What permissions you should provide for each role to maintain the least privilege principle.
+3. What permissions you should provide for each role to maintain the least privilege principle.
-5. How it is being used, can there be some security misconfiguration if not configured properly.
-If so, what are the security guideline to configure it.
+4. How it is being used, can there be some security misconfiguration if not configured properly.
-6. Is multi-tier, multi region required for this service
+5. Is multi-tier, multi region required for this service
-7. How data at rest and data in transit can be achieved.
+6. How data at rest and data in transit can be achieved.
-8. Is logging required?
+7. Is logging required?
 If so, how are you going to log and what data and till what period
-9. Are we monitoring it? what's the reason for Yes or No
+8. Are we monitoring it? what's the reason for Yes or No
-10. Any specific security settings for that service like Bucket Policy for S3 bucket
+9. Any specific security settings for that service like Bucket Policy for S3 bucket

+**Key Services to Cover:**
+1. Amazon S3
+2. KMS
+3. VPC
+4. Lambda
+5. AWS EKS and ECS
+6. AMAZON RDS

-### AWS Native Security core skills
+## AWS Native Security core skills
+**Duration: 4-6 weeks**

 What I mean to say here is:
 1. AWS core services related security skills
 2. AWS Security services hands-on knowledge

-**What are these?**
+### Week 4-6: Core Services Security
-These are the core services:
+**These are the core services:**
 1. IAM, super important
 2. EC2
 3. S3